Two DOPs Deal With Operations, The 340B Program, And Drug Manufacturers’ Restrictions

 Working with ProxsysRx, I’m genuinely amazed by how much growth we’ve had.
 It’s been exponential.
 When manufacturer restrictions hit, we saw other hospitals having record declines in profits, and we were still going up.

 It was huge to have ProxsysRx walking side by side with me as I took over.
 They’ve been incredibly helpful — both for me and my boss.
 Having the expertise of ProxsysRx on our side, advising us, gives me the freedom to focus on my other areas of responsibility.

-Chance [Spivey, ProxsysRx’s 340B Program Specialist] manages our daily activity.
-We generally call on Heather [Brooks, RPh, ProxsysRx’s Vice President of Pharmacy Services] for policy issues, or if an issue needs to be escalated, or if we need guidance on a specific process.
+One of ProxsysRx’s 340B Program Specialists manages our daily activity.
+For policy issues, or if an issue needs to be escalated, or if we need guidance on a specific process, we generally call on Heather [Brooks, RPh, ProxsysRx’s Vice President of Pharmacy Services] .
 Honestly, I don’t know how she does it.
 The one-on-one attention to detail is something I did not expect from an upper tier manager.

 What I like about ProxsysRx is the small company feel.
 I have immediate access to everyone I need, nearly at all times.
 When I email Chance, he gets back to me in a snap.
 That’s such a welcome change, after dealing with other groups that never get back to you.

 ProxsysRx owns and operates SMRMC’s outpatient pharmacy, and our retail revenue has tripled since they took over.
 We couldn’t sustain a hospital-owned outpatient pharmacy, because there just wasn’t enough bandwidth at that time.

 We’ve had the same success with the Meds To Beds program ProxsysRx administers.
 We didn’t have the staff or the time to do it ourselves, and the impact ProxsysRx has had has been huge.